fladdict/devart-template/project_posts/2014-03-15-AirPlain-Distruction-Is-Disabled.md

-As a minor feature, THE GIANT MAP has stamp to explode airplain.
+As a minor feature, THE GIANT MAP has "stamp to explode airplain" feature.

-I just disabled this feature.
+I just disabled this one.

 The aim of this easter egg feature is to enhance feeling of being big monster.